 Many of Nebraska's sawmills and mulch providers rely heavily on "gatewood" for their wood supply.
-"Gatewood" can be described as logs and other woody material which are delivered to a sawmill, mulch business or another wood use facility by logging companies, tree care services or citizens.
+"Gatewood" is logs and other woody material which are delivered to a sawmill, wood disposal facility, or another wood use facility by logging companies, tree care services, or citizens.

 In these instances, the supplier of the wood to the operation is responsible for abiding by the current ash movement restrictions.
-However, once EAB is found in an area and quarantines are in place, wood product businesses should begin requiring documentation of proof of origin of the delivered ash logs or debris.
+However, once EAB is found in an area and quarantines are in place, wood receiving businesses should begin requiring documentation of proof of origin of the delivered ash logs or debris.